max-andr/provably-robust-boosting/README.md

 [http://arxiv.org/abs/1906.03526](http://arxiv.org/abs/1906.03526)

+**Update**: now all our provably robust tree models are publicly available in folder `models`.
+Since we perform sound, but incomplete robustness verification, there is still some room for improvement (e.g. on MNIST 2-6), especially for larger Linf radii.
+We encourage researchers that work on verification of tree ensembles to benchmark the speed of their methods on our robust ensembles.

 ## Reproducible research
 We provide code for **all** reported experiments with robust stumps and robust trees (`exps.sh` to train the models).